 Sleep Well Baby

-UMC Utrecht is only just starting to wake up the critical importance of sleep for an infant’s mental and physical development.
-Finding ways to optimize brain development is one of the most important goals of Neonatology.
-For preterm infants, who are at the highest risk of negative developmental outcome, sleep is of critical importance.
+UMC Utrecht is only just starting to realise the critical importance of sleep for an infant’s mental and physical development.
+Finding ways to optimise brain development is one of the most important goals of Neonatology departments.
+For preterm infants, who are at the highest risk of a negative developmental outcome, sleep is of critical importance.
 Despite this knowledge, infants that are admitted to the NICU do not sleep enough.
-This is because highly specialized hospital wards like the NICU are hectic places, with noisy machines and busy care-workers constantly operating.
-This can easily disrupt an infant’s natural sleep rhythm.
+This because highly specialised hospital wards like the NICU are hectic places, with noisy machines and busy care-workers constantly operating.
+This can easily disrupt an infant’s natural sleep cycle.
 In addition to this, infants are often woken up when it’s time for care or when a medical procedure is required.
-Finding ways to minimize sleep disturbance is therefore of critical importance at the NICU.
+Finding ways to minimise sleep disturbance is therefore of critical importance at the NICU.

 Routine monitoring data, such as heart and respiration rate, allow healthcare-workers to determine whether a baby is asleep or awake.
 By coupling this data to sleeping scores, we were able to develop a predictive algorithm that automates the process of detecting an infant’s sleep state.

-Once sleep state is recognized, a medical specialist can schedule medical procedures and feeding times around an infant’s natural sleep rhythm.
-Sleep Well Baby was recognized as the best innovation prototype at Dutch Hacking Health, helping contribute positive change to some of the real-world issues that the Dutch healthcare industry currently faces.
-This project represents the start of an exciting new avenue of innovation that, not only has practical utility in the everyday functioning of a hospital but is also a great example of how the technology and healthcare industries can come together to improve healthcare.
+Once the sleep state is recognised, a medical specialist can schedule medical procedures and feeding times around an infant’s natural sleep cycle.
+Sleep Well Baby was recognised as the best innovation prototype at Dutch Hacking Health, and contributes to a positive change to some of the real-world issues that the Dutch healthcare industry currently faces.
+This project represents the start of an exciting new avenue of innovation that not only has practical utility in the day-to-day operations of a hospital but is also a great example of how the technology and healthcare industries can come together to improve healthcare.